-There will also be many sleepover camps, several of which accommodate children with special needs.
+Many of the sleepover camps accommodate children with special needs.
 Some are co-ed while others are boys only or girls only.

 The Quebec Camp Association will also be on hand to give out information about hundreds of camps that are certified, meaning they have met a number of safety and health standards set by this provincial organization.

 Free parking is available at the back of the hotel.
-And make sure to bring the kids along to get them pumped about their upcoming summer adventure.
+Make sure to bring the kids along to get them pumped about their upcoming summer adventure.
 There will be clowns making balloon sculptures.

-For the full list of camps exhibiting this year click here.
+For the full list of participating camps, click here.